v051226-2

 FIFA game.
 Full support coverage on-site.

-Framing for the call: these are the decisions Nielsen owns over the next few weeks.
+These are the decisions Nielsen owns over the next few weeks.
 Our team is moving in parallel, but their inputs are what unblock content, IT, and procurement.
 The earlier these arrive, the more buffer we hold for the inevitable changes that come up later in production.

 Review rules of engagement